Skip to content

 About Carolina Pihelgas

 She graduated from the Gustav Adolf Gymnasium in Tallinn in 2004.
 From 2006 to 2010 she studied for her Baccalaureat in theology at the University of Tartu, and thereafter continued with a master’s degree in the anthropology of religion, graduating in 2012.
 From 2011 to 2020 Pihelgas worked in the Tartu offices of the youth literary journal Värske Rõhk, becoming editor in chief in 2013.
-From 2021 she is working as an editor on the journal Looming.
+From 2021 she is working in the journal Looming, first as an editor, then, since 2026 as an editor-in-chief.
 Among other things she has conducted a number of interviews with contemporary Estonian poets, and collected them in the book Sõnad on õhk (‘Words are Air’, 2018).

 Pihelgas’ first two poetry collections are lyrical and express the emotional life of the poetic first person and immediate experiences from her environment.
 Later there are changes to her writing style, but some traits are characteristic of Pihelgas’ work throughout all her collections: predominantly free-verse texts, with an important place for still-life and dream situations, physical experiences and the writer’s engagement with surrounding space.
 The texts may also take up a social viewpoint, but that does not become dominant.
 The consistency of Pihelgas’ poetry collections is steadily strengthening.